PyDSTool is a sophisticated & integrated simulation and analysis environment

-Recent citations of PyDSTool show its use in a wide variety of disciplines:
+Recent citations of PyDSTool (pre-2014) show its use in a wide variety of disciplines:

 - Guckenheimer, J. and M.D.
 Lamar, Periodic orbit continuation in multiple time scale systems, in Numerical continuation methods for dynamical systems, B. Krauskopf, H.M.
 Osinga, and J. Galan-Vioque, Editors.
 2007, Springer Netherlands. p.
 253-267.

 - Meijer, H., F. Dercole, and B. Oldeman, Numerical bifurcation analysis, in Encyclopedia of complexity and systems science.
 2009, Springer Verlag. p.
 6329-6352.